buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_1_Get_Local_Solana_Env_Running.md

 solana-test-validator
 ```

-*Note: Are you on an M1 Mac?
-I'm sorry but stuff will be very very jank for you.
-You'll likely get an error like `illegal hardware instruction`.
-[Here's](https://github.com/project-serum/anchor/issues/95#issuecomment-913090162) one solution.
-Basically, M1 is still not supported by lots of different tooling in the crypto ecosystem.
-You can get it working, but, just a little jank.
-The solution so far has been to do following the instructions from that Github issue and then use`solana-test-validator --no-bpf-jit` instead.
-If you have further troubles, ping Nick_G#4818 or dimfeld#9450 in Discord.*

 This may take a bit to get started but once it's going you should see something like this:

 ![Untitled](https://i.imgur.com/F2YwcAB.png)